-Metastatic cancer to the lung is cancer that starts somewhere else in the body and spreads to the lungs.
+Lung metastases are cancerous tumors that start somewhere else in the body and spread to the lungs.

 Metastatic tumors in the lungs are cancers that developed at other places in the body (or other parts of the lungs) and spread through the bloodstream or lymphatic system to the lungs.
 It is different than lung cancer that starts in the lungs.

-However, almost any cancer has the ability to spread to the lungs.
+Nearly any cancer can spread to the lungs.
+Common cancers include:

 However, the main tumor must be curable, and the patient must be strong enough to go through the surgery and recovery.

-Other, less common treatments include:
+Less common treatments include:

 There are other experimental treatments.
 One of these treatments uses local heat probes to destroy the area.
 Another places chemotherapy medicines directly into the artery that supplies blood to the part of the lung containing the tumor.

 You can ease the stress of illness by joining a support group where members share common experiences and problems.
-For this condition, see cancer support group.

-A cure is unlikely in most cases.
-It is rare for someone to live more than 5 years with metastatic cancer to the lungs.
-However, the outlook depends on the specific type of primary cancer.
+A cure is unlikely in most cases of cancers that have spread to the lungs.
+But the outlook depends on the underlying cancer.
+Some cancers, such as lymphoma, are very treatable and even curable.
+In general, it is rare for someone to live more than 5 years with metastatic cancer to the lungs.

 You and your family may want to start thinking about end-of-life planning, such as: